run2bizdocs/documentation/en-us/docs/4biz-helium/processes/change/use/register-change.md

 |Annotations|Add relevant notations to the reversal plan|

-### Review and end the change
+### Review and finish the change

-To review and end the change, use the features:
+To review and finish the change, use the features:

 |Tabs|Description|
 |-|-|